johnpeele/Starling-UI-Kit-Guidelines/abstract-guidelines-and-best-practices.md

 **Do not** use the BETA tag when:

-* Adjusting the padding in an existing symbol to fit with the rest of our components.
+* Adjusting the padding in an existing symbol to fit with the rest of our components - use UPDATE instead.

 ### **PITCH** {#branch-naming-pitch}